aranelpalantir/MssqlToolBox/README.md

 - **Top 50 Missing Indexes by Improvement Measure**: Display the top 50 missing indexes based on improvement measure.
 - **List Index Usage Statistics**: Display index usage statistics for databases, providing insights into index effectiveness and usage patterns.
 - **List Index Details**: Display detailed information about indexes, including column names, included column names, fragmentation, seeks, scans, lookups, and updates.
+- **Shrink Database**: Reduce the size of a database by reclaiming unused space.
 - **Show Status Information of All Sql Servers**: Displays the status information of all SQL servers.
 - **Change SQL Server Connection**: Change the SQL Server connection by entering new database credentials or using existing ones.